daveg1/minesweeper/README.md

 # Minesweeper
-A simple minesweeper game written in ES6 JS and bundled with Webpack.
+A simple minesweeper game created with modern JavaScript constructs and bundled with Webpack.

 ### Usage
 ```sh